-The next two rows in Table 2.5 show two adjustments used to account for counterfactual outcomes.
+The next two rows in Table 2.6 show two adjustments used to account for counterfactual outcomes.
 As discussed above, counterfactual outcomes in economic analysis represent what would have happened if a given event had not occurred.
-The event in question is the education and training provided by SCC and subsequent influx of skilled labor into the county economy.
+The event in question is the education and training provided by RSCCD and subsequent influx of skilled labor into the county economy.
 The first counterfactual scenario that we address is the adjustment for alternative education opportunities.
-In the counterfactual scenario where SCC does not exist, we assume a portion of SCC alumni would have received a comparable education elsewhere in the county or would have left the county and received a comparable education and then returned to the county.
-The incremental added labor income that accrues to those students cannot be counted towards the added labor income from SCC alumni.
-The adjustment for alternative education opportunities amounts to a 15% reduction of the \$275.4 million in added labor income.
-This means that 15% of the added labor income from SCC alumni would have been generated in the county anyway, even if the college did not exist.
+In the counterfactual scenario where RSCCD does not exist, we assume a portion of the colleges' alumni would have received a comparable education elsewhere in the county or would have left the county and received a comparable education and then returned to the county.
+The incremental added labor income that accrues to those students cannot be counted towards the added labor income from the colleges' alumni.
+The adjustment for alternative education opportunities amounts to a 10% reduction of the \$1.2 billion in added labor income.
+This means that 10% of the added labor income from the colleges' alumni would have been generated in the county anyway, even if the colleges did not exist.
 For more information on the alternative education adjustment, see Appendix 7.

-The other adjustment in Table 2.5 accounts for the importation of labor.
-Suppose SCC did not exist and in consequence there were fewer skilled workers in the county.
+The other adjustment in Table 2.6 accounts for the importation of labor.
+Suppose RSCCD did not exist and in consequence there were fewer skilled workers in the county.
 Businesses could still satisfy some of their need for skilled labor by recruiting from outside Orange County.
 We refer to this as the labor import effect.
-Lacking information on its possible magnitude, we assume 50% of the jobs that students fill at county businesses could have been filled by workers recruited from outside the county if the college did not exist.
-Consequently, the gross labor income must be adjusted to account for the importation of this labor, since it would have happened regardless of the presence of the college.
+Lacking information on its possible magnitude, we assume 50% of the jobs that students fill at county businesses could have been filled by workers recruited from outside the county if the colleges did not exist.
+Consequently, the gross labor income must be adjusted to account for the importation of this labor, since it would have happened regardless of the presence of the colleges.
 We conduct a sensitivity analysis for this assumption in Appendix 1.
-With the 50% adjustment, the net added labor income added to the economy comes to \$117 million, as shown in Table 2.5.
+With the 50% adjustment, the net added labor income added to the economy comes to \$521.1 million, as shown in Table 2.6.

-The \$117 million in added labor income appears under the initial effect in the labor income column of Table 2.6.
+The \$521.1 million in added labor income appears under the initial effect in the labor income column of Table 2.7.
 To this we add an estimate for initial non-labor income.
-As discussed earlier in this section, businesses that employ former students of SCC see higher profits as a result of the increased productivity of their capital assets.
-To estimate this additional income, we allocate the initial increase in labor income (\$117 million) to the six-digit NAICS industry sectors where students are most likely to be employed.
+As discussed earlier in this section, businesses that employ former students of RSCCD see higher profits as a result of the increased productivity of their capital assets.
+To estimate this additional income, we allocate the initial increase in labor income (\$521.1 million) to the six-digit NAICS industry sectors where students are most likely to be employed.
 This allocation entails a process that maps completers in the county to the detailed occupations for which those completers have been trained, and then maps the detailed occupations to the six-digit industry sectors in the MR-SAM model.
-Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the college's completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
-Finally, we apply a matrix of wages by industry and by occupation from the MR-SAM model to map the occupational distribution of the \$117 million in initial labor income effects to the detailed industry sectors in the MR-SAM model.
+Using a crosswalk created by National Center for Education Statistics (NCES) and the Bureau of Labor Statistics, we map the breakdown of the colleges' completers to the approximately 700 detailed occupations in the Standard Occupational Classification (SOC) system.
+Finally, we apply a matrix of wages by industry and by occupation from the MR-SAM model to map the occupational distribution of the \$521.1 million in initial labor income effects to the detailed industry sectors in the MR-SAM model.